 17.30–19.30: Plateful of Blast from the Past

-in a sustainable trip in Malang The culinary scene of Batu grew even more diverse with the introduction of Omah Madhang Saridjoyo.
+In a sustainable trip in Malang, the culinary scene of Batu grew even more diverse with the introduction of Omah Madhang Saridjoyo.

 This restaurant specializes in serving authentic Javanese dishes from the golden eras, and is conveniently located within the village of Sumberejo.

 The concept of preserving tradition is deeply rooted in the owner’s hometown of Pacitan, where Javanese customs remain strong and alive.
-This influence can be felt in every aspect of the place, from their architectural design to the cuisine.
+This influence can be felt in every aspect of the place, from its architectural design to the cuisine.

 The owner’s sentimentality didn’t just stop there.
 The word sari in Saridjoyo is derived from the name of the owner’s wife, signifying longevity and sustainability.